themaplelab/swan/README.md

 ### 2. Run Analysis

 Use `driver.jar` to analyze the SIL in the `swan-dir/`.
 You can use `-h` to view the driver options.
-You can learn about how to write analysis for SWAN [here](https://github.com/themaplelab/swan/wiki/Writing-Analysis).
+You can learn about how to write analysis for SWAN [here](https://github.com/themaplelab/swan/wiki/Writing-Analysis).\

+In short, use `-t` to give the driver a taint analysis specification.
+Use `-e` to give the driver a typestate specification.
+You can view some example specifications in `specifications/`.
+Use `-p` to enable path-tracking.
+Note that path-tracking sometimes hangs (we are working on fixing this).

 ### 3. Processing analysis results